 Idle Timeout: Specify the idle timeout time.
 The system will automatically release the connection when the time is up.
-The default time is 120 seconds.
+The default time is server.

-Max Connect: Specify the maximum number of the connections to the SSH server.
 No new connection will be established when the number of the connections reaches the maximum number you set.
 The default value is 5.